 Many projects involve challenging engineering, procurement and construction phases that may occur over several years.
 We may encounter difficulties that impact our ability to complete the project in accordance with the original delivery schedule.
 These difficulties may be the result of delays in designs, engineering information or materials provided by the customer or a third party, delays or difficulties in equipment and material delivery, schedule changes, delays from our customer's failure to timely obtain permits or rights-of-way or meet other regulatory requirements, weather-related delays, delays caused by difficult worksite environments, delays caused by inefficiencies and not achieving expected labor performance, and other factors, some of which are beyond our control.
 In addition, for some projects we contract with third-party subcontractors to assist us with the completion of contracts.
 Any delay or failure by suppliers or by subcontractors in the completion of their portion of the project may result in delays in the overall progress of the project or may cause us to incur additional costs, or both.
 We also may encounter project delays due to local opposition, which may include injunctive actions as well as public protests, to the siting of electric transmission lines, renewable energy projects, or other facilities.
 We may not be able to recover the costs we incur that are caused by delays.
 In certain circumstances, we guarantee project completion by a scheduled acceptance date or achievement of certain acceptance and performance testing levels.
 Failure to meet any of our schedules or performance requirements could also result in additional costs or penalties, including liquidated damages, and such amounts could exceed expected project profit.
-In extreme cases, the above-mentioned factors could cause project cancellations, and we may not be able to replace such projects with similar projects or at all.
-Such delays or cancellations may impact our reputation or relationships with customers, adversely af
+In extreme cases, the above-mentioned factors could cause project cancellations, and we may on ability to secure new contracts.
+Larger projects, in particular, present additional performance risks due to the more complex work involved.